 Atop one table, a familiar face stares back from a picture frame – that of 80s heartthrob Rey “P.J.”
 Abellana, a Hofileña scion.
 He was very popular in my childhood that I patterned my nickname to his.
 That was how I came to be A.J.
 But my mother, who is more updated in showbiz than I am, is more familiar with his daughter, Carla Abellana, also an actress.

-Most items were less familiar to me than P.J.
+Most items are less familiar to me than P.J.
 Some of the curios may even be out of this world, literally.
 Ramon also collects and sells tektites.
-These black rocks, the size of a chicken egg, are believed to have been formed by meteorite impact.
+The black rocks, the size of a chicken egg, are believed to have been formed by meteorite impact.
 Unbeknownst to me, there are tektite fields in my home province.
 And even an art connoisseur needs a sideline.

-Even the kitchen does not lack in interesting finds.
-One wooden chopping board was made by National Artist for Sculpture Napoleon Abueva.
+Even the kitchen does not lack in interesting finds, such as a wooden chopping board made by National Artist for Sculpture Napoleon Abueva.
 The house, which has seen the who’s-who in the world of high art, feels like sacred ground.

 There is also a library of old books, although these days Ramon would rather watch DVD (his disc collection is pretty extensive too).
 One cabinet contains stacks of well-preserved original pocketbooks.

 This time, Mom explains,

 These were the reading materials that Dad used to read during Liberation time.
 These books were supplied to the GI’s as their reading on their downtimes and later the GI’s gave them to interested Filipino who liked reading these novels.
 They were called pocketbooks because they could easily fit into a soldier’s pocket.Agnes C. Poliquit

 There’s a reason I call her a walking Wikipedia.